super-runner/github_youdao_anki/README.md

 As per Anki, the output file must be plain text with UTF-8 format.

-when importing to Anki, you need to set '^' as field seperator.
+When importing to Anki, you need to set '^' as field seperator.